 Colloidal sulphur can be obtained by passing oxygen gas through a solution of hydrogen sulphides.
-In this method any oxidising agent like HNO3, H3Br2 can also be used.
+In this method, any oxidising agent like HNO3 and H3Br2 can also be used.

 2H2S + O2 → 2H2O + 2S (Sulphur sol)

-A solution of arsenic sulphide is obtained in this method.
-In this process hydrogen sulphide is passed through Arsenious oxide cold solution in water.
+A solution of arsenic sulphide is obtained by double decomposition.
+In this process, hydrogen sulphide is passed through a cold solution of arsenious oxide.